Skip to main content

 How do I hunt managed waterfowl areas?

-Daily drawings are conducted locally for free hunting-zone permits throughout the season (see drawing dates and times in the tables).
+Drawings are conducted locally for free hunting-zone permits throughout the season (go to the Michigan’s Wetland Wonders section for more information on drawing dates and times).

 Are there special draws for youth at the managed waterfowl areas?